 Glenwood attracts buyers with specific tastes, people who value architectural character, walkability, and the established suburb environment over newer development finishes.
 Marketing a Glenwood property effectively means presenting the qualities that make it distinct: the proportions of the rooms, the period details, the garden, the position on the ridge.
 Photography that captures these features attracts the buyer who will pay appropriately for them; generic photography that could apply to any Durban suburb reaches the wrong buyer and produces the wrong offers.

-Pricing accuracy matters as much as presentation.
+Pricing accuracy counts as much as presentation.
 The Glenwood buyer pool is knowledgeable, buyers who've been researching the Berea for months know what recent comparable sales have achieved.
 Price a property correctly against Deeds Office transfer data from your specific property category (renovated home, cottage, apartment) and you attract qualified buyers.
 Price from aspiration rather than evidence and you extend days on market while the right buyer buys something else.

 Buying property in Glenwood